Vegans (like some homosexuals I've met) seem to think that everyone cares about what goes in their mouths.

 - Protein deficiency can lead to variety of ailments including mental retardation and kwashiorkor (9)

-- Dietary calcium deficiency, which can lead to depleted calcium stores in the bones, thinning and weakening of the bones, and osteoporosis
+- Dietary calcium deficiency, which can lead to depleted calcium stores in

-- vitamin D deficiency has been associated with rickets, a disease in which the bone tissue doesn't properly mineralize, leading to soft bones and skeletal deformities. (can be mitigated to a degree with regular exposure to sunlight)
+to soft bones and skeletal deformities. (can be mitigated to a degree with regular exposure to sunlight)

 - Iron deficiency can lead to anaemia if not noticed in the earlier stages(10)